jonkkins/jonkkins/README.md

 A copycat of Jenkins.
 Entirely written in python

 ### Stability
-Project is at its early stage.
+Project is at its embryo stage.
+Not even early.
 Project is not ready for use yet.
+We'll do our best to be up as soon as we can.

 ### Basic usage
 #### Production Setup